technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 6. Select **Text** as data type of input and rename the input as **Name**, follow the same and configure the remaining parameters:

     - Name: Text

     - ID: Text

     - Email: Text

-- Details: details
+    - Details: Text

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image44.png)

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image45.png)

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image46.png)

 7. With same procedure create more input as per given details. **Input parameter:**

     > Input type: Name
     > Date type: Text
     >
     > Input type: Email
     > Date type: Text
     >
     > Input type: ID
     > Date type: text
     >
     > Input type: Details
     > Date type: Text

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image47.png)

 8.  **Add SharePoint Create item trigger**

     - The **SharePoint "Create item" trigger** is used in Power Automate to initiate a flow whenever a new item is added to a specific SharePoint list.

     - It helps automate actions like sending notifications, updating records, or triggering approvals based on new entries.

-**Note:** If the SharePoint site link doesn’t appear, sign in to the environment.
+        > **Note:** If the SharePoint site link doesn’t appear, sign in to the environment.
 Then, check the "On-premises" box and fill in the required details to continue.

 9. Search and select **Create item** trigger from **SharePoint** section

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image48.png)

-10. Click on **Create item** trigger added, configure the **Create connection parameters** and click **Create new**
+10. Configure the connection and click Sign in.
+When prompted to select an account, select **<inject key="AzureAdUserEmail"></inject>**.

-**Connection name: MOD Administrator**

-**Authenticate type: Windows**

-**Username: MOD Admin**

-**Password: type your password**

-**Note:** Sign in with your own account credentials (not the MOD Admin account) to proceed.
-In this guide, the MOD Admin account was used.

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image49.png)

 11.  **Configure Create item trigger**